 Lux Center Lecture Registration

-The Lux Center for Catholic-Jewish Studies was established in 2010 to strengthen the relations between people of two great faith traditions.
+The Lux Center for Catholic-Jewish Studies was established in 2010 to strengthen relations between people of two great faith traditions.
 It strives to instill the knowledge, understanding and skills to advance interreligious dialogue and relations in future Catholic priests and religious leaders who serve across the United States, Canada and throughout the world.
 The Lux Center is the only program of its kind at a Roman Catholic Seminary in the United States.

-The Lux Center and Sacred Heart are at 7335 S. Highway 100 (U.S. Highway 45) in Franklin, Wis.
-The lecture will begin at 2 p.m. on Sunday, March 13.
-Map.
+The Lux Center and Sacred Heart are at 7335 S. Highway 100 (U.S. Highway 45) in Franklin.
+Map.The lecture will begin at 2 p.m. on Sunday, March 11th.
+Admission is free.

 © 2016 Sacred Heart Seminary and School of Theology